freeprogs/julo/README.md

     yt_vid_3.mp4
     lesson.mp4

+Output messages:

+    YouTube: loaded yt_vid_1.mp4
+    YouTube: loaded yt_vid_2.mp4
+    YouTube: loaded yt_vid_3.mp4
+    YouTube: loaded lesson.mp4
+    YouTube: all loaded

 Here you see how to load videos from YouTube by the program yt-dlp and some tricks within the command line without jumps by patterns for pages.
 First three videos are saved by the order and the fourth video is saved by the fixed name.